First Dance Lessons to Shine on Your Big Day with a Simple Yet Impressive Wedding Dance

 Choosing the length of your first dance song

 Long songs can be tiring for you and may stop the guests joining you in on the floor.
 On the other hand, there’s no problem dancing to short songs because very few are shorter than two minutes.
-If you aim to dance between two and three minutes, which is the average time a first dance lasts, there’s plenty of songs to choose from.

 Example, All I Want is You by U2 lasts more than seven minutes.
 That is way too long, it ought to be shortened.
 Also, live bands tend to turn simple songs into very long wedding hymns and bore the guests to death.

-Choosing the wedding song lyrics
+Choosing the first dance song lyrics

 Being a popular or a favourite first dance song doesn't mean its lyrics are always fitting to a wedding occasion.
-Some songs have a personal story or event behind them, others were not written as wedding hymns or with one’s wedding in mind.
+Some songs have a personal story or event behind them, others were not written as wedding songs or with one’s wedding in mind.

 Often first dance song lyrics are overlooked, but if you care as to what the words say or mean you should check your song's lyrics.